Fun Outdoor Workouts

 Many of the best outdoor workout options for summer are cardio-based.
 But, it is vital to make sure you are not neglecting strength training, either.

 Contrary to popular belief, you do not need to lift weights in the gym to build muscle.
-All you need is your body weight and, if you want to get fancy, some equipment that you will find at your local park.
+All you need is your body weight and some equipment you will find at your local park if you want to get fancy.

 Outdoor Workout Safety Tips